New Front Door Cost

 Energy efficiency

 Installing a new door will make your home more energy efficient by keeping the heat in your home.
-In time, the energy saving you make will pay for the cost of the door.
+In time, the energy savings you make will pay for the cost of the door.

 Strengthen security

-Depending what material your old door is made from, overtime, some doors can become warped and damaged, which can weaken them.
+Depending on what material your old door is made from, over time, some doors can become warped and damaged, which can weaken them.
 Replacing your old door with a more secure option will make your home safer.

 Better appearance